 Steroid Shots for Arthritis

 Medicine called corticosteroids can be injected into the joint to help with swelling and pain.
 Relief can last for months.
 More than 2 or 3 shots a year may be harmful.
-These shots are usually done at your doctor's office.
+These shots are usually done at your provider's office.

 When the pain seems to go away after these injections, it may be tempting to go back to activities that may have caused your pain.
-When you receive these injections, ask your doctor or physical therapist to give you exercises and stretches that will decrease the chance of your pain returning.
+When you receive these injections, ask your provider or physical therapist to give you exercises and stretches that will decrease the chance of your pain returning.

 Other Shots for Knee Arthritis

 Hyaluronic acid is a substance already in the fluid of your knee.
 It helps lubricate the joint.
 When you have arthritis, the hyaluronic acid in your joint becomes thinner and less effective.

-- Your doctor can inject a form of hyaluronic acid into your joint to help lubricate and protect it.
+- Your provider can inject a form of hyaluronic acid into your joint to help lubricate and protect it.
 This is sometimes called artificial joint fluid, or viscosupplementation.

 The body naturally makes both glucosamine and chondroitin sulfate.
 They are important for healthy cartilage in your joints.
 These two substances come in supplement form and can be bought over-the-counter.

 Glucosamine and chondroitin sulfate supplements may help control pain.
 But they do not seem to help the joint grow new cartilage or keep arthritis from getting worse.
-Some doctors recommend a trial period of 3 months to see whether glucosamine and chondroitin help.
+Some providers recommend a trial period of 3 months to see whether glucosamine and chondroitin help.

 S-adenosylmethionine (SAMe, pronounced "sammy") is a man-made form of a natural chemical in the body.
 Claims that SAMe can help arthritis are not well proven.